link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

  - Shall collect and manage up to 100 balls at a time

- - Shall be cost-efficient, no more than 33% more than customer’s alternative option
+ - Shall be cost-efficient, not exceeding $1,500 for total

    * Playmaker's Manual Ball Mower valued at $595